 The side appears to boast a more production-friendly door handle and the rear showcases more of a curve to the wildly styled brake lights.
 The same triangular pattern from the Concept-i remains as well, though the figures less represent the shape of an airplane than before.

 What gets toned down is the body-covered rear wheels.
 They're still around, but they appear far less dramatic than before.
 Again, it looks like designers and engineers tried to make this far more like something ready for production than the even more far-fetched Concept-i.
-That's likely because, as mentioned, Toyota will offer test drive experiences in the LQ starting September 2020 in Tokyo -- just after the.
+That's likely because, as mentioned, Toyota will offer test drive experiences in the LQ starting September 2020 in Tokyo -- just after the Olympics.

 If you need more proof this thing will start running about Japanese streets, take a look at the interior.
 Unlike the Concept-i's minimalist look, the LQ has a full interior complete with a traditional steering wheel; it introduces us to our new artificial intelligence friend, Yui.

 Yui is the mastermind behind LQ and handles nearly everything for drivers and passengers.
 When drivers hand over controls to sit back and relax, Yui can play music to match the mood, interact with passengers to keep them entertained, and when the car isn't driving itself, the system supports the driver by keeping them alert.
 Think of Yui as Toyota's Alexa.

 The cockpit features a round circle that houses Yui in the middle of the 3D-printed center stack and Toyota keeps things futuristic throughout.
 There's an augmented reality head-up display, the embedded lights tell passengers which one Yui is addressing and typical car functions like the HVAC vents are invisible and hide behind the dashboard instead.
 Standard switchgear for the windows and locks remain, as does a traditional rearview mirror, again underscoring the LQ is real.
 I can't help but feel it looks somewhat strange alongside all the futuristic tech, however.
 With the coming of LQ, it will likely take over duty from the Concept-i as one of many mobility options prepared for the 2020 Tokyo Olympics.
 And if LQ is the shape of things to come, it's going to be a very interesting ride.